 Before proceeding any further, you should confirm if the issue persists only with Chrome and not other browsers.

-To verify this, restart Chrome and see the page or site you’re to trying to visit loads without efforts.
+To verify this, restart Chrome and see the page or site you’re to trying to visit loads without effort.
 Next, open alternate browsers like Microsoft Edge or Mozilla’s Firefox and verify if sites you are trying to open in chrome, loads fine in these browsers, without any issues.
 If yes, start investigating.

 Launch Incognito window and check if the issue persists.
 If visiting a site in Incognito mode returns ‘404 not found error’, clear Chrome browsing data and check if the issue persists.